machines-in-motion/kino_dynamic_opt/README.md

 For an explanation of the different settings in the configuration files, refer to [cfg_solo_jump.yaml].

-#### Configuration overview
+#### Select your desired inverse kinematics formulation
 We have two different inverse kinematics formulations implemented, you can choose which one you would like to use.
-The default version is a first order inverse kinematic that optimizes for generalized velocities.
-If you wanna use second order inverse kinematics, you would need to change the boolean 'use_second_order_inv_kin to `True` in your config file.
+The default version is a first order inverse kinematics that optimizes for generalized velocities.
+If you wanna use second order inverse kinematics, you would need to change the boolean `use_second_order_inv_kin` to `True` in your config (.yaml) file.

 ## Experimental Section
 ```